 - This multiplication of languages set into motion the physical and geographic changes that resulted in different cultures, physiology and countries that we have today.

 We then see two other writers pick-up the story from Shem who is the one writing the record that includes the tower of Babel incident.

 Terah, a descendant of Shem provides a short record that includes the genealogy from Shem to himself through to Abram, who was later to become Abraham.

-The story now shifts from a wide view of society and the world (having given us the details of how the world began and how it and society got to be the way it is, it now shifts to a close-up of one man and his descendants.
-It will now remain in this close-up mode until the end showing how God will bring onto the stage of humanity the savior Jesus Christ.
+The story now shifts from a wide view of society and the world (having given us the details of how the world began and how it and society progressed.
+The narrative now shifts to a close-up of one man and his descendants.
+It will now remain in this close-up mode until the end showing how God will bring onto the stage of humanity the savior, Jesus Christ.